Abbey Farm Caravan Park

 The shop has an off-license and stocks an incredible range of food, drink, sweets, ices and toys.

 Abbey Farm Caravan Park has recreation facilities for all guests that want to partake.
-There is a 1½ acre field that contains an activity play ground, netball, volleyball, football, an open field area and even a toddlers’ play area with a miniature climbing feature.
+They have a 1½ acre field that contains an activity play ground, netball, volleyball, football, an open field area and even a toddlers’ play area with a miniature climbing feature.

 There are indoor recreation facilities that include table tennis, table football, a pool table and a toddlers’ corner that is safely separated from older children.

-Abbey Farm’s library has over 400 books available.
+Abbey Farm Caravan Park’s library has over 400 books available.
 You can borrow one, read it and return it at the end of your visit or when you return to the park again.

 While in the library you can plan days out with access to the all the Tourist Information that tells what there is to see and do in the area.
 Lancashire is a diverse, beautiful area that offers an abundance of activities and attractions.